k2view-academy/K2View-Academy/academy/Training_Level_1/02_Fabric_Architecture/2_2_FabricArchitectureQuiz.md

 You have completed the Fabric Overview and Architecture learning items.

 Before moving to the next item, let's take the following quiz to see what you have learnt.
 The Quiz consists of a number of multiple-choice questions, each providing a number of possible answers.
-Select the answer you think is correct by clicking over it:
+Select the answer you think is correct by clicking it:

-#### Question 1: Fabric overview
+#### Question 1: Fabric Overview

 Working with Fabric will allow you to: